ElBehiMahdi/ElBehiMahdi/README.md

 <h1 align="center">I'm Mahdi BEHI</h1>

-- 🌱 I’m currently junior devops engineer going deep in **Gitlab, Groovy, CI/CD Jenkins and Docker**
+- 🌱 I’m currently junior devops engineer going deep in **Devops Cloud Computing and MLOps**

-- 💬 Ask me about anything related to **MERN and MEAN stack and related technologies**
+- 💬 Ask me about anything related to **MERN and MEAN stack and CI/CD Jenkins and Docker**

 - 📫 How to reach me **mahdi.bahi@gmail.com**